 Intellectual property (IP) refers to the products of your creativity, for example, original literary and artistic works, scientific inventions, etc.

 IP rights are the rights that you have over how your IP is used.
-There are two types and they’re separate and distinct.
+There are 2 types and they’re separate and distinct.

 IP is divided into distinct categories, which are each afforded different types of legal protection.
 These are: